JuliaPlots/PlotDocs.jl/docs/src/recipes.md

     markershape --> (add_marker ? :circle : :none)
 ```

 then return the data to be plotted.
-Note that we are not using the `return` keyword here.:

 ```julia
     rand(n)
 end